ADD-ONS / GENERAL NEUROLOGY

 - radiation-induced optic neuropathy

-- optic atrophy (e.g., post papilledema)
+- optic atrophy (e.g., due to papilledema)

 - postsurgical optic nerve damage